 Administrative supplements are additional funds provided to active awards in order to conduct or support further research within the scope and timeline of the current award.
-They can be awarded via applications to the “parent,” investigator-initiated administrative supplement funding opportunity announcement or via specific, solicited funding opportunity announcements themselves.
+They can be awarded via applications to the “parent,” investigator-initiated administrative supplement notice of funding opportunity or via specific, solicited notices of funding opportunities themselves.

 Guidance for Common Administrative Supplements

 - Used for unanticipated increases in costs or opportunities that are within the scope of the approved award.
 Some potential examples could include: